• Disease Overview

 Treatment

-Furthermore, animal studies showed that Caesarean delivery may reduce risk of intracerebral hemorrhage and is recommended for people who are pregnant with a fetus known to have a COL4A1 and COL4A2 variant.
+Animal studies suggest that Cesarean delivery may reduce the risk of intracerebral hemorrhage and is recommended for pregnant individuals carrying a fetus with a COL4A1/A2 gene variant.

 • < Previous section